smeen89/Neapolitan-pizza-dough-calculator/README.md

 <b>Additional notes:</b><br>
 <i>*note 1: The yeast is calculated based on fresh yeast.
 I'm from Sweden and use Kronjäst blå.
 Other brands or yeast types may give varying results.</i><br>

-<i>**note 2: The input helpers, sensors and lovelace UI card yaml code have swedish names and terms.
-If you change any entity-id of the helpers, please make sure to change the name in the configuration.yaml as well.</i> <br>